MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-solutions-for-your-customizations.md

 3. In the list of solutions, select **Common Data Services Default Solution**.

 > [!TIP]
->  If you plan to export the applications your make, consider changing the solution publisher customization prefix.
+>  If you plan to distribute the applications your make, consider changing the solution publisher customization prefix.
 More information: [Solution publisher prefix](change-solution-publisher-prefix.md).

 <a name="BKMK_PrivacyNotice"></a>